United Way improves lives by mobilizing the caring power of communities around the world to advance the common good.

 These goals are ambitious, but with your help, and by utilizing our core strengths — a national network, committed partners and public engagement capacity — we can achieve them.

-United Way of Greater Philadelphia and Southern New Jersey has, for nearly a century, responded to the needs of our local community while simultaneously addressing the root causes of key issues.
+United Way of Knox County has responded to the needs of our local community while simultaneously addressing the root causes of key issues.
 We do this by inspiring and uniting the power of individuals, the business community, and the public and nonprofit sectors around common goals.
 Together, we’re able to drive real community impact in our neighborhoods, our communities, and our region.
 Together, we’re working to ensure that every individual and family is able to achieve educational success, financial stability and good health.

 Whether it is a neighbor without health insurance, a victim of abuse, or someone struggling with mental illness or an addiction, United Ways are working to ensure everyone has access to affordable and quality care.